DeanoXX/esphome-config/README.md

 The JSON protocol has been reverse engineered and docuements by Blakadder [here](https://blakadder.github.io/nspanel).

-The nspanel component was created by @jesserockz and amended to allow the direct 2-way JSON communication
+The nspanel component was created by [jesserockz](https://github.com/jesserockz) and amended to allow the direct 2-way JSON communication

 Huge thanks to both !